-- One of our observation foci was the teaching of comprehension-understanding what one reads-which is the essence of reading, no matter you're reading a paper book or an ebook. - We found the digital medium has little impact on the way we guided and modelled the use of key reading strategies to support comprehension.
+- One of our observation foci was comprehension-understanding what one reads-as it is the essence of reading, no matter you're reading a paper book or an ebook. - We found the medium has little impact on the way we guided and modelled the use of key reading strategies.
 The way reading strategies were guided and modelled through paper books were guided and modelled in a similar way through ebooks. - Reading strategies which use knowledge of text types, promote higher order thinking and use audio-visual clues generally received less attention.

-However, most of these issues did not appear to be specific to classrooms using ebooks.
+However, most of these issues did not appear to be specific to classrooms using ebooks. ducation University of Hong Kong Library